FTSE slips on Greek jitters, travel and banking stocks worst hit

-LONDON Britain's top share index fell sharply on Monday, with investor sentiment punctured by Greece's deepening debt crisis following the breakdown of talks with creditors and Athens' imposition of capital controls.
+LONDON, June 29 Britain's top share index fell on Monday, with investor sentiment punctured by Greece's deepening debt crisis following the breakdown of talks with creditors and Athens' imposition of capital controls.

 Travel and leisure stocks were hit hard by events in Greece, a popular holiday destination for Europeans, and news that tour companies were evacuating thousands of holidaymakers from Tunisia after a gunman killed dozens of people at a beach hotel on Friday.